Nambu-Covariant Many-Body Theory II: Self-Consistent Approximations: Conclusions

 The theory of Self-Consistent Green's Function (SCGF) has been reformulated in a Nambu-covariant fashion, a substantial formal advance to treat symmetry-broken systems.
 We have dubbed this new formalism Nambu-covariant Self-Consistent Green's function (NC-SCGF).
 This step forward is achieved by expressing Green's functions and other many-body objects in terms of Nambu tensors, as introduced in Part~I of our work~\cite{part1}.
 This formalism can be applied to study many-body systems at non-zero temperatures, and can incorporate the effect of two-, three- and higher many-body interactions.
 While most of the exact properties have been shown to remain valid under any Bogoliubov transformation, we have also exposed examples which remain valid only up to the action of a restricted group.
 For example, this is the case of the GMK sum rule which, in its standard formulation, remains valid only up to a change of single-particle bases.

 In addition, taking advantage of the synthetic Nambu-covariant formalism, several exact properties have been revisited.
 We have shown that the positivity bound on the diagonal elements of the spectral function is a consequence of a more general definite positiveness property.
-From it, we have deduced additional positivity bounds for diagonal and off-diagonal elements of the spectral function.
+From it, we have deduced additional positivity bounds on diagonal and off-diagonal elements of the spectral function.

-The standard, symmetry-conserving, interpretation of the spectral function of the propagator, $S(\omega)$, is drawn from the combination of quasiparticle Lorentzian-like resonances embedded in a smooth background.
+We have also revisited the standard interpretation of the spectral function of the propagator, $S(\omega)$, as a combination of quasiparticle Lorentzian-like resonances embedded in a smooth background.
 In the case where the tensor $U+\Sigma^{R/A}(\omega)$ is not normal, the tensor $U+R(\omega)$ does not commute with $\Gamma(\omega)$, precluding the previous interpretation.
 This led us to introduce the line-shape tensor, $\Theta(\omega)$, which can be interpreted physically as a characterisation of interferences between the damped propagation of a quasiparticle state in the residual medium and the excitation of a continuum of modes displayed by the residual medium.
 The quasiparticle resonances in the spectrum of $S(\omega)$ become Fano-like resonances, and their line shapes are related to $\Theta(\omega)$.
 Eventually, we have argued that $\Theta(\omega)$ provides an interesting indicator of the combined importance of correlations and symmetry-breaking within a many-body system.

 Building on the NC-SCGF formalism, we can formulate Nambu-covariant approximations that are self-consistent not only in the propagator, but also in the two-body vertex.
 We have paid specific attention to the self-consistent ladder approximation by giving it an explicit formulation, valid for symmetry-broken phases and for a general two-body interaction.
 The self-consistent cycle boils down to seven equations, shown in Table~\ref{Table:SetEqsSCGFladder}, for the spectral functions of the propagator, the self-energy, the in-medium $T$-matrix and the bubble propagator.
 Thanks to the Nambu-covariant formalism introduced in Part~I, these equations display a formal complexity which is similar to those in the symmetry-conserving case.
 This is a crucial step towards an efficient numerical implementation of the self-consistent ladder approximation in symmetry-breaking phases.
 Applications to superfluid nuclear matter will be reported in a future work.